-Engineering/Electronics Technology majors can work as electronic repair technicians, computer help desk technicians, communications technicians, chemical plant operators, network administrators, industrial maintenance, electronics technicians, instrumentation technicians, telephone LAN-WAN, network specialists, product support specialists, medical equipment specialists and much more.
+Graduate of the program can work as electronic technicians, computer technicians, communications technicians, plant operators/managers, network administrators, industrial maintenance experts, electronics technicians, instrumentation technicians, telephone LAN-WAN, network specialists, product support specialists, medical equipment specialists and much more.

 For course description, see the Program Brochure.